jyang128/kronostory/README.md

 https://kronostory.com/

 KronoStory is a community platform for finding and showcasing creative work and personal endeavors, featuring timelines that make it easy to see the whole process.

-Users can create an account and upload projects with their own images, items used, and timeline entries.
-Then they can also edit and delete their content.
+### Features
+- Users can sign up for a new account and log in to see their dashboard
+- Create projects with user-generated images
+    - Add items used with label and image
+    - Add timeline entries with image, date, and description
+    - Edit main project description and image
+    - Delete projects, items, and timeline entries
+- Visitors can filter projects by category
+- Visitors can view user profiles to see their projects

-- Wireframes/Figma:
+Wireframes/Figma:
 https://www.figma.com/file/fw8ogUefUw1fv32UNSrHSaMU/Final-Project-Build-Sharing-Social-Media?node-id=0%3A1

-- Task Management
+Task Management:
 https://www.meistertask.com/app/project/pZkCyVP3/progress-tracker

 ### Future Enhancements